cbarkr/blog/content/ctf/picoCTF/2025/Binary Instrumentation 1.md

 }
 ```

-If we run the program with our Frida script, the flag should now be printed.
-Let's use `frida -f bininst1.exe -l hook.js` to do just that:
+To run the program as instrumented with our Frida script, we must use `frida -f bininst1.exe -l hook.js`:

 ![[frida.png]]